wfarmer-usgs/WREG/README.md

 Regularly, it is a good idea to update *ALL* your packages in R. If using RStudio, this is quite easy, there's an Update button in the "Packages" tab.
 This checks CRAN and GRAN for updates.
 It is a good idea to click this update regularly.

+## Version Notes
+Version 1: Implemented in Matlab with standalone executable.
+Version 2: Implemented in R, with GUI interface and standalone executable.
+Version 3.00: Removed GUI, thus depricating the standalone executable.
+  Fixed bugs in importPeakFQ function and added function to import from large, multi-site EXPs and PRTs.

 Disclaimer
 ----------